jquant/jai-sdk/docs/source/2-using_jai/fit.rst

 - :code:`'hyperparameters'`: It describes the hyperparameters of the chosen model training.
 - :code:`'label'` (*Supervised*): Parameter used to define the label column of your supervised data and what type of task it will perform.

-You can check a complete reference of these parameters in :ref:`API reference <source/reference/jai:Jai Module>`.
+You can check a complete reference of these parameters in :ref:`API reference <source/reference/fit_kwargs:fit kwargs>`.

 A complete exampĺe of fitting tabular data is shown below: